 - You want a soft plush ride.
 Although the Cumulus is padded, its sibling the Gel Nimbus is a better option for those that want a plush feeling underfoot.

 - You truly need stability control.
-Although this is a stable shoe, it’s not specifically designed to help pronators.
+Although this is a stable shoe, it may not have enough stability help pronators.
 Check out the Gel Kayano for that.

 Gel Cumulus fits true to size

 The Gel Cumulus fits true to size.
 It’s not too narrow or too wide.
 This shoe should accommodate a wide variety of foot shapes easily.

 Dang, I want to hate the Gel Cumulus, but it’s comfortable

 This shoe is comfortable.
 I’ll admit, I like how it feels on my foot.
 Maybe it’s not super performance-oriented but it feels good.